AbhishekRP2002/icebreaker-ai/notes.md

     •	Data Privacy Concerns: Ensure compliance with GDPR and data security regulations.
     •	LinkedIn API Limitations: Manage rate limits and potential scraping restrictions.
     •	Avoiding Over-Personalization: Maintain professionalism without being overly intrusive.

+#### Solution Approach:

+1. identify the job roles for which you're a top applicant
+2. fetch 5 HR contacts and 5 contacts with senior designation corresponding to the applicant job role
+3. fetch relevant company initiatives, events or news in correspondence to the applicant's profile
+4. generate persoanlized outreach emails

+- user input :
+  - user portfolio / resume
+    - start with user resume and extend it to user github and portfolio website or user linkedin
+  - target job role
+  - user's current YOE ( int )
+  - target list of companies
+- output : list of personalized email drafts
+- take the user input and identify relevant job roles from the target companies' career pages
+  - how to do this ?
+    - use web search + scraping with firecrawl
+      - search query : {company name} careers
+  - filter the search results to fetch the relevant
+- extract job details from the apply links
+- match jobs to your resume and filter out the most relevant job roles along with their company
+- identify potential contacts to which the applicant can reach out considering the following signals in the target company contacts:
+  * Role relevance to applicant's career goals
+  * Hiring authority level
+  * Activity status (recent posts/engagement)
+  * Shared backgrounds
+  * Engagement history with similar outreach

+#### Note:

+optimal outreach email length for job opportunities should be:

+150-200 words (3-4 short paragraphs) structured as follows:

+1. Opening (30-40 words)

+* Brief personal introduction
+* Specific connection point or shared interest
+* Clear purpose statement

+2. Value Proposition (50-60 words)

+* 1-2 relevant achievements/skills
+* Direct link to company's needs/goals
+* Brief mention of why this company specifically

+3. Call to Action (30-40 words)

+* Clear, specific request
+* Suggested next step
+* Flexibility in timing

+4. Closing (<20 words)

+* Brief appreciation
+* Professional sign-off
+* Full signature with contact details